kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes/Understanding the Config File.md

 ## Details

-When you run Navi for the first time, it creates a configuration file at:
+When you run Navi for the first time, it creates a configuration file inside a hidden folder in your system.
+For Linux, that is at:

 ```
 ~/.config/obsidianavi/obsidianavi_config.json